sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 If you wish to create an application icon for Cwtch on your Ubuntu-based system, you'll likely want to create a `.desktop` file.
 First, let's download [a nice PNG image file of the Cwtch logo](https://cwtch.im/images/cwtch-peer.png) and save it inside the `cwtch` directory.

+Then, I put the entire `cwtch` directory in a new directory called `other_apps`, located at `~/other_apps`.

-Next, in `~/.local/share/applications/`, create a file called `cwtch.desktop`.
-Assuming you've got version 0.1.2 of Cwtch -- put this in that file:
+Next, in `~/.local/share/applications/`, I created a file called `cwtch.desktop`.
+Assuming you've got version 0.1.4 of Cwtch -- put this in that file:

 ```text
 [Desktop Entry]